-Our Curriculum seeks to inspire and motivate a generation of Geographers.
+At Dovedale, we have designed our geography curriculum to inspire and motivate a generation of Geographers that harvest the knowledge and skills for secondary school and life.
 Geography is important in our school as it provides a means of exploring, appreciating and understanding the world in which we live and how it has evolved.
-By introducing our pupils, including those with SEND or vulnerable, to different aspects of the world, we stimulate their curiosity and imagination and enable them to better understand its people, places and environments; the interactions between them; the human and physical geography of their local area, the United Kingdom, Europe and the Wider World.
+At its heart, we have placed an aim to inspire pupils to be curious and fascinated by the world around them and further afield.
+We aim to ensure our pupils, including those with SEND or vulnerable children, understand and experience different aspects of the world.
+We do this by stimulating their inquisitiveness and imagination to enable them to gain a better understand of people, places and environments; the interactions between them; the human and physical geography of their local area, the United Kingdom, Europe and the Wider World.

-Our progressive units of work are designed to be modified for our pupils and their experiences.
+Here at Dovedale our progressive units of work are designed following the National Curriculum but modified for our pupils and their experiences.
 Staff continually review and adapt learning to meet our pupil’s needs.
 Fieldwork is incorporated into the units of work to actively engage children in their learning.

 At Dovedale we follow a progressive subject overview to ensure exposure to a breadth of topics as well as coverage of the National Curriculum objectives across the school.
 As a school we have created a cycle of lessons within each year group, which carefully plan for progression and depth.
 We have concentrated on the geographical skills suited to each age group to ensure we implement a curriculum that is progressive throughout the whole school, with regular opportunities to be challenged.
 Key vocabulary is promoted during lessons and through displays to promote a language rich Geography curriculum essential to the successful acquisition of knowledge and understanding in Geography.